 Get to know these important policies:

-In Australia ASADA provides valuable information and educational material to assist athletes and support personnel in understanding the Australian anti-doping system.
-ASADA also has available the Clean Sport App, which allows for checking of products, reporting on doping, feedback on testing and so on.
+In Australia SIA provides valuable information and educational material to assist athletes and support personnel in understanding the Australian anti-doping system.
+That includes courses, simulations and the Clean Sport App, which allows for checking of products, reporting on doping, feedback on testing and so on.

 It is the athlete’s responsibility to ensure that any medication they use is not on the Prohibited List.
 A tool to check on this is Global.DRO.